MAGDiff: Covariate Data Set Shift Detection via Activation Graphs of Deep Neural Networks: Introduction

 Our approach is to be compared to {\em Black box shift detection}~(BBSD), a method introduced in \cite{Lipton2018,Rabanser2019} that shares a similar philosophy.
 BBSD uses the output of a trained classifier to efficiently detect various types of shifts (see also Section \ref{sec:stat}); in their experiments, BBSD generally beats other methods, the runner-up being a much more complex and computationally costly multivariate two-sample test combining an autoencoder and the Maximum Mean Discrepancy statistic~\cite{JMLR:v13:gretton12a}.

 Our contributions are summarized as follows. \begin{enumerate} \item Given any neural network classifier, we introduce a new family of representations \statname{}, that is obtained by comparing the activation graphs of samples to the mean activation graph of each class in the training set. \item We propose to use \statname{}{} as a statistic for data set shift detection.
 More precisely, we combine our representations with the statistical method that was proposed and applied to the Confidence Vectors (CV) of classifiers in \cite{Lipton2018}, yielding a new method for shift detection. \item We experimentally show that our shift detection method with \statname{}{} outperforms the state-of-the-art BBSD with CV on a variety of datasets, covariate shift types and shift intensities, often by a wide margin.
-Our code is publicly available\footnote{\url{https://github.com/hensel-f/MAGDiff_experiments}}. \end{enumerate}
+Our code is provided in the Supplementary Material and will be released publicly. \end{enumerate}